SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_DiscoveryAndProvisioning.md

 1. After a few seconds, you'll see a new element being created in the surveyor.
 1. Go to *Inventory* > *Managed*.

 In the *Managed Elements* table you can see that a new row has been added with the information of the newly created element.
-If you go to the element, you'll see the parameters being filled in as the data is being polled from your local system.
+If you go to the element, you will see the parameters being filled in as the data is being polled from your local system.

 Congratulations, you have provisioned your first element with IDP!